2021 Best Film, Video & Photographic Arts Colleges for Non-Traditional Students in Montana

 As a non-traditional student, you have a lot to consider when it comes to choosing an education.
 That's why we've developed rankings specifically for you.
 Check out more major-related rankings here..

 In addition to College Factual's rankings, you may want to take a look at College Combat, our unique tool that lets you pit your favorite schools head-to-head and compare how they rate on factors that most interest you.
-Test it out when you get a chance!
-You may also want to bookmark the link and share it with others who are trying to make the college decision.

-Best Film, Video & Photographic Arts Schools for Non-Traditional Students
+Featured Film, Video & Photographic Arts Programs

 Montana State University has taken the #1 spot in this year's film, video & photographic arts ranking for non-traditional students.
-Located in the town of Bozeman, MSU Bozeman is a public school with a fairly large student population.
+Located in the town of Bozeman, MSU Bozeman is a public college with a large student population.
 As a testament to the quality of education offered at MSU Bozeman, the school also landed the #1 rank in our Best Colleges for Film, Video & Photographic Arts in Montana ranking.

 The #2 spot in this year's ranking belongs to The University of Montana.
-UM is a medium-sized public school located in the small city of Missoula.
+UM is a moderately-sized public school located in the city of Missoula.
 As a testament to the quality of education offered at UM, the school also landed the #2 rank in our Best Colleges for Film, Video & Photographic Arts in Montana ranking.

 One of 10 majors within the Visual & Performing Arts area of study, Film, Video & Photographic Arts has other similar majors worth exploring.